Thanks for stopping by my Massive Internet Profits review!

 Don’t get me wrong, I have nothing against squeeze pages, building sales funnels and lists of email subscribers.

-The reason I know ‘MIP’ is a dud from the very beginning is the fact that the landing page triggers alarm bells:
+The reason I know ‘MIP’ is a dud is the fact that the landing page triggers alarm bells:

 - It’s easy and fast to do: “Start Today, Get Paid Quickly!” – This is a total myth!